-Do you have a Joomla site and want to optimize its images?
+Do you have a Joomla site (why is Joomla popular?) and want to optimize its images?
 ShortPixel Website Optimizer compresses images for sites built with different CMSs than WordPress.
 We will show you in this article how to optimize images for Joomla websites.

 ShortPixel is an online service who optimizes your images in the cloud, and replaces the original files with their compressed versions.
 In order to use this service you need a ShortPixel API key.
 It links your account with our image optimization service.
 Just sign-up here (it only takes 10 seconds!) and you will get a monthly plan with 100 free credits.

 1. ShortPixel Website Optimizer Installation

 Download the archive from the Website Optimizer page, unzip it to your Joomla installation, and check that shortpixel-web folder has the right permissions!
 For Linux servers run this command: